• Home

 No churn ice cream is ice cream that doesn’t require an ice cream maker to make it.

-I have so many kitchen gadgets, but I don’t have room for them all!
-I don’t have an ice cream maker so I make no churn ice creams.
+I have so many kitchen gadgets that I have got to the stage where I need to be a bit selective when it comes to buying any more.
+I don’t have an ice cream maker so no churn ice creams are perfect for me.

-As the name suggests, no churn ice cream needs mixing together and then leaving in the freezer to freeze.
-No other steps are needed.
-So simple!
+As the name suggests, no churn ice cream don’t need anything doing to them to help them turn into ice cream.
+They just need to be mixed together and then left in the freezer to freeze.

 Why no churn ice cream is amazing

 No churn ice cream is amazing for a two reasons.
 It is easy to make and only needs two ingredients.
-It really is as simple as whisking together the double cream and condensed milk.
+It really is as simple as whisking together the double cream and condensed milk; that’s it!

 You then add the roasted rhubarb to make it even more delicious.
 Then put it in the freezer overnight and as if by magic you will have an amazingly creamy Roasted Rhubarb Ice Cream.